Skip to main content

 Rule 4501:1-2-06 | Procedures for the surrender of suspended certificates of registration, license plates, and driver's licenses and procedures for reinstatement.

-(1) The registrar shall send a written notice to the last known address of the driver or owner that:
+(1) The registrar will send a written notice to the last known address of the driver or owner that:

-(a) Shall inform the driver or owner that his or her certificate of registration, license plates, driver's license, or all of them, are suspended;
+(a) Informs the driver or owner that his or her certificate of registration, license plates, driver's license, or all of them, are suspended;

-(b) Shall direct the driver or owner to surrender his or her certificate of registration, license plates, driver's license, or all of them, to the bureau of motor vehicles;
+(b) Directs the driver or owner to surrender his or her certificate of registration, license plates, driver's license, or all of them, to the bureau of motor vehicles on or before the required date stated in the notice;

 (d) May give notice of the driver's or owner's right, if any, to request a hearing or appeal the suspension and surrender determination; and

-(e) May contain any other information the registrar may prescribe.
+(e) May contain any other information the registrar prescribes.

 (3) The registrar may cause such information about the notice and directive to surrender as he deems appropriate to be entered in the law enforcement automated data system (LEADS).